pnewstein/napari-3d-counter/README.md

 and using Reconstruct Selected to create a new image layer of those labels which have been counted as a particular cell type.

+### Ingress Points
+This plugin takes a points layer and adds the points to the selected cell_type layer.
+This can be usefull if you want to manualy count cells after cell identification.

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure